-Therefore, in our next result, we show that in the newsvendor setting, we can construct a sequence $\{q_n(\theta)\}$ in the variational family $\sQ$, that is the family of gamma distributions such that the sequence $\{q_n(\theta)\}$ satisfies Assumption~\ref{assump:Asf11} and thus identify $\e_n'$ and constant $C_9$. \begin{lemma} Let $\{q_n(\theta)\}$ be a sequence of gamma distribution with shape parameter $a = n$ and rate parameter $b= \frac{n}{\theta_0}$, then for inverse gamma prior $\pi(\theta)$ and exponentially distributed likelihood model
+Therefore, in our next result, we show that in the newsvendor setting, we can construct a sequence $\{Q_n(\theta)\} \subset \sQ$ that satisfies Assumption~\ref{assump:Asf11}, and thus identify $\e_n'$ and the constant $C_9$.
+We fix $\sQ$ to be the family of shifted gamma distributions with support $[T,\infty)$. \begin{lemma} Let $\{Q_n(\theta)\}$ be a sequence of shifted gamma distributions with shape parameter $a = n$ and rate parameter $b= \frac{n}{\theta_0}$, then for truncated inverse gamma prior and exponentially distributed likelihood model

 where $\e_n'^2= \frac{\log n }{n}$ and $C_9 = \frac{1}{2} + \max \left(0, 2+ \frac{2\beta}{\theta_0} - \log \sqrt{2\pi } - \log \left( \frac{\beta^\alpha}{\Gamma(\alpha)} \right) + \alpha\log \theta_0 \right)$ and prior parameters are chosen such that $C_9>0$. \end{lemma}